Holiday gift guide 2018: CNET editors' top picks

 Under $250 pick: Google Home Hub

 New for 2018, Google's $150 smart display looks like a 7-inch tablet glued to a smart speaker.
 But it's got the fantastic Google Assistant built-in, doubles as a YouTube viewer and lacks a camera -- which is great, because it means you can have it in your bedroom without being creeped out.
+Best of all, the Home Hub will be widely available for just $99 during Black Friday sales.
 Read the Google Home Hub review.See it at Walmart

 Under $500 pick: Sony WH-1000XM3 headphones